-You are automatically eligible to apply for a badge if you are over two years old and either:
+You are eligible to apply for a badge if you are:

 - receive the higher rate of the mobility component of the Disability Living Allowance

-- received a lump sum from the Armed Forces Compensation Scheme at tariff 1-8 and been assessed by the Service Personnel and Veterans Agency as being unable or virtually unable to walk
+- receive a lump sum from the Armed Forces Compensation Scheme at tariff 1-8 and been assessed by the Service Personnel and Veterans Agency as being unable or virtually unable to walk

-You may also be eligible to apply for a badge for yourself or a child over two years old and either:
+You may also be eligible to apply for a badge for yourself or a child over two years old if you/they:

-- have a permanent and sustainable disability which means you cannot walk, or which makes walking very difficult
+- have a permanent and substantial disability which means you cannot walk, or which makes walking very difficult

 Applying for a blue badge

-The easiest and quickest way to apply for a blue badge is to complete our simple online application.
+To apply for a blue badge please complete our online application.

 Replacing your blue badge if it is lost or stolen

-You will need to report the loss / theft to the police who will provide a crime reference number or loss report number.
+If your badge is stolen, report the theft to the police and they will provide you with a crime reference number.

-You can then apply for a replacement badge using our simple online replacement form.
+You will need a crime reference number or immobilise reference number to apply for a replacement badge.
+You can apply online using our simple online replacement form.